 From waterfalls to spices… Marcus drove at an incredible speed to reach the Tropical Spice Plantation (www.tropicalspiceplantation.com) in time for lunch.
 I’d been to one of these in Kerala and also during one of my earlier trips to Goa.
 I’m always game to visit these precious little kitchen beauties in their natural habitat.
 But this time I was too famished to pay any attention to what the spice guide was speaking.
 All I could see was the exquisite Goan lunch that sat there in earthen pots in the open air restaurant.

-This is how Goa’s epic Feni is brewed.
+This is how Goa’s beloved drink, Feni is brewed…

 Elephant rides, bird watching in paddle or row boat are some of the other activities that can be done here.